DN5004 - Design Details (2023/24)

 |Module level||Intermediate (05)|

 |Total study hours||300|

-You will explore both physical and virtual material representation, drawing on concepts and ideas originally generated within the studio.
-Outcomes will be developed through material and/ or constructional experimentation including full-scale interventions or working prototypes.
-You will realise relevant design solutions for studio briefs, in response to specific end-users and/or sites.
+You will explore and experiment with both physical and virtual material representation, drawing on concepts and ideas originally generated within the studio.
+Outcomes will be developed through material and/ or constructional experimentation including scaled interventions or working models.
+Through in-depth practice-led research, you will consider the sustainable, social, functional and environmental impacts of material choices and the performance of these upon designed-spaces or objects.
+You will realise relevant design solutions for studio briefs, in response to specific users and/or sites.

 Prior learning requirements

 Through studio projects, you will normally develop knowledge and experience of: